Aetopia/ZetaConfig/README.md

 # Installation
 1. Fetch the latest release from [GitHub Releases](https://github.com/Aetopia/ZetaConfig/releases).
 2. Run `ZetaConfig.exe`.
-3. You will be prompted to install the Special K & Borderless Window Display Mode Tool in order for ZetaConfig to work.
+3. You will be prompted to install the Special K & Window Display Mode Tool in order for ZetaConfig to work.
 4. Once the ZetaConfig UI pops up, you are good to go!
 5. Configure your settings and then hit `[Save]` to save your settings.
 6. Launch your game!